Introduction to sculpture

 When I've finished, what course can I do next?

 The City Lit sculpture department offers a wide range of exciting courses that will allow you to progress from beginner to advanced and learn a range of techniques.
-After this course you may wish to join a course in a material or process you have tried to develop your skills further, or try something completely different.
-We offer courses in prop making, metal, clay, wax, carving in stone and wood, mould making and casting in Jesmonite, or pewter and much more!
-You may then wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice and culminates with an exhibition.
+After this course you may wish to join a course in a material or process you have tried before to develop your skills further, or try something completely different.
+We offer courses in prop making, metal, clay, wax, carving in stone and wood, mould making and casting in Jesmonite, and much more!
+You may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice and culminates with an exhibition in the City Lit gallery.

 We are constantly adding new courses.
 Please ask your tutor for advice or browse the City Lit website for inspiration.
 It is also possible to contact our visual arts team by emailing firstname.lastname@example.org, or calling 0203 880 2415 Monday - Friday 10am - 5pm.